 Back to Federal Policy Watch

-President Trump levels historically high tariffs on virtually all U.S. imports
+Supreme Court strikes down President Trump’s historically high tariffs on virtually all U.S. imports

-Update: On May 28, the U.S. Court of International Trade ruled that the Trump administration’s April 2 executive order on tariffs are illegal, stating that the tariffs exceeded his power under the International Economic Emergency Powers Act (IEEPA).
+May 28, 2025: The U.S. Court of International Trade ruled that the Trump administration’s April 2 executive order on tariffs are illegal, stating that the tariffs exceeded his power under the International Economic Emergency Powers Act (IEEPA).
 The court ruling also struck down separate tariffs Trump imposed on China, Canada, and Mexico, where the administration argued fentanyl trafficking as a justification to invoke the IEEPA.
 The ruling does not impact tariffs Trump has issued on steel, aluminum, and cars.

 In arguments for this case, an attorney for the Trump administration said that this decision would “would kneecap the president on the world stage, cripple his ability to negotiate trade deals, imperil the government’s ability to respond to these and future national emergencies.”
 However, senior White House officials indicated that they attend to appeal the ruling, and would proceed with ongoing trade negotiations with the assumption that they will be successful on appeal and be able to continue imposing the tariffs.